Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 • Discover the sights of Zurich, Switzerland’s largest city

-Day 1: Zurich - Lucerne - Interlaken
+Tag 1: Zürich - Luzern - Interlaken

-Leave Zurich first thing in the morning, head to Lucerne and spend a few hours exploring the city.
-Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake or visit the Glacier Garden.
-Leave for Interlaken around lunchtime.
+Leave Zürich early in the morning, head to Luzern, and spend a few hours exploring the city.
+Stroll across the Chapel Bridge, wander through the old town, relax by the lake, or visit the Glacier Garden.
+Continue your journey around lunchtime to Interlaken.

-The Golden Pass Line is a popular scenic train route from Lucerne to Montreux and is served by several train companies.
-It connects the centre of Switzerland with the shores of Lake Geneva.
+The Golden Pass Line is a popular scenic route from Luzern to Montreux, operated by several train companies.
+It connects the heart of Switzerland with the shores of Lake Geneva.

-This panoramic journey leads past eight lakes, rides through six different cantons (the Swiss version of states), crosses three mountain passes and connects two language regions.
-Today’s leg between Lucerne and Interlaken is run by Zentralbahn and takes just under two hours.
+This panoramic route passes by eight lakes, travels through six different cantons, crosses three mountain passes, and connects two language regions.
+The leg from Luzern to Interlaken is operated by the Zentralbahn and takes just under two hours.

 Stadtmauer LuzernStadtmauer von Luzern (Foto: Schweiz Tourismus Beat Brechbuehl)